The order of the sections is mostly in the order of discovery while I researched

 Because better mixing takes place between air and natural gas, there is a more complete combustion.
 This is one reason a CNG engine runs hotter.
 Also, the evaporation of gasoline has a cooling effect.
 There are other factors for hotter temperatures using CNG:

 Due to the higher heating value and higher density, combustion of CNG produces a comparatively large amount of heat than the gasoline combustion.
 Thus, operating CNG as an alternative fuel for gasoline engines causes engine overheating problems.
-This could affect the engine components, shortens the lifespan of the engine components and also cause pre-ignition in the combustion chamber.
-Engine cooling system is most essential for both industrial and automotive engines to reduce fuel consumption, minimizing exhaust and fuel emission, to reduce the thermal load on the engine to protect the engine components.
-Thus, synthetic coolants were used in the present work to study their influence on controlling the temperature.
-From the results and discussion, it is obvious that synthetic coolants help to bring down the temperature compare to pure water cooling.
-However, the 20% blend of ethylene glycol with water has slightly better and smoother temperature curves when the engine is operated at higher RPMs for longer durations.
-Thereby, it is suggested to use synthetic coolants for dual-fuel engines as it can help to control the temperature and can prevent the engine overheating.
+This could affect the engine components, shortens the lifespan of the engine components and also cause pre-ignition in the combustion chamber. … it is suggested to use synthetic coolants for dual-fuel engines as it can help to control the temperature and can prevent the engine overheating.
 Thermal analysis of natural gas as an alternative fuel for gasoline engine, Ravichandra et al 2020

 So the engine will run hot unless using a synthetic coolant.
 But no one uses water!
 Cars always have synthetic coolant!
 I guess that study is valuable because some synthetic coolants are better than others.